-4.24.2 Handling decode failures
+4.28.3 Decode failures

-Quite often user input will be malformed and decoding will fail.
+Quite often user input will be malformed and decoding of the request will fail.
 Should the request be completed with a 400 Bad Request response, or should the request be forwarded to another endpoint?
-By default, tapir follows OpenAPI conventions, that an endpoint is uniquely identified by the method and served path.
+By default, tapir follows

+OpenAPI conventions, that an endpoint is uniquely identified by the method and served path.
 That's why: